valentinesamuel/hashnode-heaven/README.md

   - `articleId`: Unique ID of the article on Hashnode.
   - `notionPageId`: Unique ID of the Notion page.
+  - `title`: Title of the article.
+  - `hasnnodeSlug`: Unique slug of the article on Hashnode.
+  - `hashnodeUrl`: URL of the article on Hashnode.
+  - `
   - `status`: Current status of the article (e.g., Published, Revamped, Deleted).

 - **Redis (Upstash)** caches Notion API responses to minimize rate-limiting issues.